-- Copy to Clipboard this copies the current picture's settings to the Clipboard - Paste from Clipboard this pastes settings from the Clipboard into the current picture - Save Preset this saves the current settings to a preset with a name of your choice - Make Current Settings the Default use this to create your own custom default settings.
+- Copy to Clipboard this copies the current picture's settings to the Clipboard - Paste from Clipboard this pastes settings from the Clipboard into the current picture - Save Preset this saves the current settings to a preset with a name of your choice - Paste Current Settings to All Files applies the current settings to all files in the folder - Make Current Settings the Default use this to create your own custom default settings.
 These are automatically applied to pictures when they are first loaded into Develop. - Restore Default Settings use this to restore the default settings.